selimsami/qforce/docs/source/examples.rst

 |

-1) Default settings
+Default settings
 -------------------

 Creating the initial QM input
 ++++++++++++++++++++++++++++++++

-Find in "examples/default_settings" a coordinate file (propane.xyz) for the propane molecule.
+Find in *examples/default_settings* a coordinate file (propane.xyz) for the propane molecule.

 Let's first create the QM input file:

 :code:`qforce propane.xyz`

-This will create a 'propane_qforce' directory, and in it, you will find 'propane_hessian.com'.
+This will create a *propane_qforce* directory, and in it, you will find 'propane_hessian.com'.
 Now run this QM calculation and put the output file (.out) and the formatted checkpoint file (.fchk) in the same directory.

 Treating the flexible dihedrals
 ++++++++++++++++++++++++++++++++

 Now we can run Q-Force again from the same folder to create fragments and the corresponding QM dihedral scan input files by:

 :code:`qforce propane`

-This will create all the necessary input files in the directory "propane_qforce/fragments".
+This will create all the necessary input files in the directory *propane_qforce/fragments*.
 Then, run these calculations and put the output file(s) (.out) in the same directory.

 Creating the force field